localstack/docs/content/en/user-guide/integrations/terraform/index.md

 ## Introduction

-[Terraform](https://terraform.io/) is an infrastructure as code (IaC) framework developed by HashiCorp.
+[Terraform](https://terraform.io/) is an Infrastructure-as-Code (IaC) framework developed by HashiCorp.
 It enables users to define and provision infrastructure using a high-level configuration language.
 Terraform uses HashiCorp Configuration Language (HCL) as its configuration syntax.
 HCL is a domain-specific language designed for writing configurations that define infrastructure elements and their relationships.

 LocalStack supports Terraform via the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) through [custom service endpoints](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/custom-service-endpoints#localstack).
 You can configure Terraform to use LocalStack in two ways: